Emjayen/ntfw/README.md

 ### Important

-In general, a *firewall* is not a substitute for a secure system, rather it should be considered an auxillary first line of defense and for the purpose of security evaluation, assumed not to exist at all.
+Broadly, a *firewall* is not a substitute for a secure system, rather it should be considered an auxillary first line of defense and for the purpose of security evaluation, assumed not to exist at all.
 <br>